kirkwoodwest/LaunchPadMinimk3-Performer/README.md

 - Use the Midi Port in / out

-Because the track banks are locked they need to be configured using this ui on a per track basis.
-This is only available in V5.2 Beta. and pre 5.0 releases.
+Channels need to be configured using this ui on a per project basis.
+This UI is only available in V5.2 Beta.

 <img width="489" alt="image" src="https://github.com/kirkwoodwest/LaunchPadMinimk3-Performer/assets/6645471/d3a9c894-261a-49f5-9956-79dbdd4e684a">

-note: I have some ideas about how to make this go faster.
-Possibly using a string parser to autofind a track.
+_In the future you'll be able to configure the channels using the pads._

-## Building yourself
+# Building the Project
-This can be build with maven using `mvn clean install`
+For those wanting to modify or compile for themselves.Use maven `mvn clean install`

 Also special thanks to minortom & carlcaulkett on the #controllerism channel for showing me some Scala ways.
-More info on that soon!!!
+Also shout out to the #controllerism crew!